Day 27: Chicken Wing

 - Pull the stem in different directions; how does it hold?

 - How is the blood circulation?
 Does the hand become numb after some time?

-- Try different techniques to create the shape
+- Try different techniques to create the position.

-- Use the remaining rope to place the arm in different positions
+- Use the remaining rope to place the arm in different poses.

 Credit: Basic ties – M: Miss_Soffia R/P: Ebi McKnotty – Placing arms – M: NathanielFlumen R/P: Ebi McKnotty

 Or return to Frog Ties for more options.